 Guarantees can either be conditional or unconditional.
 A conditional or limited guarantee puts a limit on how much the guarantor must pay personally, or it could put a limit on the creditor’s time to recover or, in some cases, it could limit both time and amount.
 An unconditional guarantee, on the other hand, has no limits.
 The guarantor is on the hook for the entire debt.

 As stated above, your guarantor will likely make every effort to ensure that the business pays the debt in a timely manner.
 In addition, if the commercial debtor does default, you can go straight to collecting from the guarantor.
 You do not need to jump through other hoops or exhaust any other rights under your agreement.
 Massachusetts law tends to favor enforcement of a guarantor’s obligations.

 Review your credit agreements with a professional

 Your agreement must meet certain legal requirements in order for the courts to enforce it.
 We recommend that you have a knowledgeable lawyer either draft or review your agreements before putting them to use.
-The skilled commercial collections lawyers at Law Offices of Alan M. Cohen LLC have worked with personal guaranties for decades and can make sure they fit your needs.
+The skilled commercial collections lawyers at Law Offices of Alan M. Cohen & Associates LLC have worked with personal guaranties for decades and can make sure they fit your needs.
 To schedule an appointment, contact us online or call us at 508-763-6604.